Review by Barry Brenesal

 So the positives to The Lover’s Path Tarot, as I see it, are the artwork, sumptuous presentation, minor arcana, multiple layout examples, and original theme.
 The tales associated with the major arcana often didn’t match up with the card titles, and Waldherr’s efforts to expand all her cards’ meanings to embrace more than romance don’t reflect the visuals.
 Finally, the book’s very simplified tales didn’t work for me.
 I prefer the lengthier, meatier originals and their variants; your mileage may vary.
 Art lovers will want this deck, and romantics of all ages, places and time periods; as will tarot users hunting for new, totally different decks.
 But I admit to preferring Arlenea/Cori’s wonderfully evocative Tarot of Transformation, when it comes to exploring the world of emotions and relationships.
 They cast their net wider, and look deeper into the inner sea.

-See card images from the Lover's Path Tarot
+See sample card images from the Lover's Path Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images